Reiki: Conceptual basis

 Reiki's teachings and adherents claim that qi is a physiological force that can be manipulated to treat a disease or condition.
-There is no evidence that qi exists.
+There is no evidence for the existence of qi.
 Reiki is classified as a pseudoscientific practice based on confusion between metaphysical and empirical concepts.

 Most research on reiki is poorly designed and prone to bias.
 There is no reliable empirical evidence that reiki is helpful for treating any medical condition, although some physicians have said it might help promote feelings of general well-being.
 In 2011, William T. Jarvis of The National Council Against Health Fraud stated there "is no evidence that clinical reiki's effects are due to anything other than suggestion" or the placebo effect.

 The 22 April 2014 Skeptoid podcast episode entitled "Your Body's Alleged Energy Fields" relates a reiki practitioner's report of what was happening as she passed her hands over a subject's body:

 What we'll be looking for here, within John's auric field, is any areas of intense heat, unusual coldness, a repelling energy, a dense energy, a magnetizing energy, tingling sensations, or actually the body attracting the hands into that area where it needs the reiki energy, and balancing of John's qi.

 Technique

 A session usually lasts for approximately one hour.
-A "Level 1" practitioner places their hand or hands on or near various parts of the body for several minutes.
+"Level 1" practitioners place a hand or hands on or near various parts of the body for several minutes.
 During this time, a vital energy is meant to flow from the practitioner into the client's body.
 "Level 2" practitioners alternatively may offer their services at a distance with no skin contact.